getlantern/lantern/README.markdown

 Set will automatically apply ToValue to the given value in order to convert it to a JavaScript value (type Value).

-If there is an error (like the binding being read-only, or the ToValue conversion failing), then an error is returned.
+If there is an error (like the binding is read-only, or the ToValue conversion fails), then an error is returned.

 If the top-level binding does not exist, it will be created.